Cistus salviifolius (Sage Leaf Rock Rose)

 How to identify Cistus salviifolius

-Cistus salviifolius is a bushy evergreen shrub with branches that can vary from upright to prostrate but always with a low spreading form.
+Cistus salviifolius is a bushy evergreen shrub with branches that can vary from upright to spreading form.

 It has ovate green leaves with a wrinkled surface and abounds with lots of white flowers.